Subscription

 Getting Feed

-The getFeed() method retrieves the user's feed.
+getFeed() retrieves the current user's feed.

 You can use this method to build a feed page for the user.